TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: TRANSP tools and utilities

 \subsection{Exporting the fast ion distribution function from TRANSP output}

 The NUBEAM model in TRANSP (see Sec.~\ref{sec:nubeam}) always calculates the fast ion distribution function.
 TRANSP calculates many quantities derived from the fast-ion distribution function, but does not save it by default.
-The fast ion distribution function quantities to be saved in output need to be specified in the TRANSP parameter \texttt{SELAVG}.
-For example, setting:
+The fast ion distribution function quantities to be saved in output need to be specified in the TRANSP \mc{input \texttt{SELAVG} with a list of names to be averaged prior to output.
+By default, the output is not averaged.} For example, setting:

-in the TRANSP input will save the distribution function \texttt{FBM}, the volume of differential toroidal tube \texttt{BMVOL}, the total number of fast ions \texttt{BDENS2}, the average parallel \texttt{EBA2PL} and perpendicular \texttt{EBA2PP} energies of the fast ions.
-These quantities are obtained by averaging the MC statistics over time specified with the TRANSP input variable \texttt{AVGTIM}.
-The user has the option to save it as a particle version or the guiding center version using the \texttt{NLFBMFLR} in the TRANSP input.
-Setting \texttt{NLFBMFLR} to TRUE will use the distribution function at the particle finite Larmour radius location, and setting it to FALSE will use the distribution function at the guiding center location.
+in the TRANSP input will save the distribution function \texttt{FBM}, the volume of differential toroidal tube \texttt{BMVOL}, the total number of fast ions \texttt{BDENS2}, and the average parallel \texttt{EBA2PL} and perpendicular \texttt{EBA2PP} energies of the fast ions.
+These quantities are obtained by averaging the MC statistics over time specified with the TRANSP input variable \texttt{AVGTIM} \mc{at certain time slices specified by the \texttt{OUTTIM} TRANSP namelist control parameter}.
+The user has the option to save it as a particle version or the guiding center version using \texttt{NLFBMFLR} in the TRANSP input.
+Setting \texttt{NLFBMFLR} to \texttt{.TRUE.} will use the distribution function at the particle finite Larmor radius location, and setting it to \texttt{.FALSE.} will use the distribution function at the guiding center location.
 The distribution function is saved as external ASCII files at the times specified with the parameter \texttt{OUTTIM}.

 Several tools have been developed to access, manipulate, and visualize the fast ion distribution function and related quantities.
 The \texttt{get\_fbm} tool is commonly used to access and convert the distribution function to the NETCDF format.
 The distribution function $f$ is saved as a function of the coordinates $R$, $Z$, energy $E$, and pitch angle $p = v_\parallel / v$.
 This data can be used for beam analysis and coupled with other codes.
 For example, the number density of fast ions as a function of $R$ and $Z$ can be computed as: